Scarcity vs Abundance — Comparative Matrix

 Mechanisms of Transformation

 Shifting systems requires coordinated interventions across provisioning, governance, and cultural practices.
-Below are high-level mechanisms that enable transition and the signals to monitor.

 Structural Interventions